nylm/3yourmindTest/README.md

 ## Notes :

 1) Data Driven Testing (DDT) can be implemented by using Scenario Outline and Examples keywords in features.
-2) In order to run specific test case, change tags in CukesRunner or override with Maven following commands
+2) In order to run specific test case, you can change tags in CukesRunner or you can override default tags with Maven following commands
 ```
  mvn verify -Dcucumber.options="--tags @login"
  ```